 In addition, the calculation of the Risk Margin assumes that the reference entity taking on the business of SWE would be able to invest its assets in such a way as to remove all market risk.
-This is a simplifying assumption.
+This is a simplifying assumption for a complex calculation.